 We suggest ways to have a more regenerative relationship with work.

 When is it time to change jobs?
 Please see the article:

 Ergodicity in gambling has similarities to investing.
 However, gambling has a “staying power” characteristic that helps us understand the degrees of ergodicity.
 Gambling generally has two primary agents, the bettor and the house.
 The bettor places the bet, the house makes the bet.
 The odds are the chances the bet will pay off, once the bet is made.
 Both agents are aware of the odds.
 However, in most cases, the house's system is more ergodic than the bettor's system.
 This means the house can absorb more losses until the payoff makes them whole.
 On the other hand, the bettor has much lower staying power.
 The bettor is more likely to run out of money before the house.
 Thus, the bettor’s ability to absorb risk is lower, even though they are operating under the same odds as the house.
 Keep in mind, losses and gains are inversely related between the house and the bettor.
 That is, the bettor’s loss is the house’s gain and vice versa.

 In fact, the house depends on this relative ergodicity principle as the source of revenue.
 There is a higher chance a bettor will leave before they realize a payoff than the house will not be able to absorb additional losses before the payoff.
 The house, like a bank, is much better capitalized than the bettor.
 That difference is how the house makes money.

-For a deeper dive into gambling and decision-making, please see our article:
+For a deeper dive into gambling and decision-making, please see the article:

-Economics: In the last couple of decades, the economics profession has evolved.
-Underlying this change is the impact of ergodicity. [iii]
+In the last couple of decades, the economics profession has evolved.
+Underlying this change is the impact of ergodicity. [ix]

 “Much of classical economics assumes that human behaviour is founded on the expected average outcome of the group (see Expected Utility Theory).
 This works under the assumption that most environments or situations are ergodic, when in fact this is not the case.”